-CoCo Fresh Bubble Tea Calories & Best Low Sugar Orders
+CoCo Fresh Milk Tea Calories & Best Low Sugar Orders

 CoCo Fresh Bubble Tea calories—color ramp shows how fast % sugar changes the total.